 - To pay using CASHNet, select "Go to CASHNET", and follow the set up instructions

-You may also pay by check made payable to "Vermont Law School".
+You may also pay by check made payable to "Vermont Law and Graduate School".

 You will not receive a paper copy of the bill, unless specifically requested – you will need to monitor your account online via CampusWeb.